Sergio0694/NeuralNetwork.NET/README.md

 `NeuralNetwork.NET` is a .NET Standard 2.0 library that implements a Convolutional Neural Network with customizable layers, built from scratch with C#.
 It provides simple APIs to define a CNN structure and to train the network using Stochastic Gradient Descent, as well as methods to save/load a network and its metadata and more.

-There's also a secondary .NET Framework 4.7.1 library available, `NeuralNetwork.NET.Cuda` that leverages the GPU and the cuDNN toolkit to greatly increase the performances when training or using a neural network.
+The library also exposes Cuda-accelerated layers with more advanced features that leverage the GPU and the cuDNN toolkit to greatly increase the performances when training or using a neural network.

 # Table of Contents